Preliminary Examination in Graduate-entry Medicine

 Candidates will be required to demonstrate their knowledge and understanding of the principles of basic medical science as defined in the syllabus.
 Two papers will be set.

-Paper 1A will be a computer-based assessment consisting of multiple-choice questions.
+(one hour and forty-five minutes) will be a computer-based assessment consisting of multiple-choice questions.

-Paper 1B will be in the format of problem-based questions requiring short answers.
+(two and a half hours) will be in the format of problem-based questions requiring short answers.

 2. Paper 2: Ethics